puppetlabs/puppetdb/README.md

 ## Puppet Setup

 In order to talk to PuppetDB, Puppet must be configured to use the PuppetDB terminuses.
-This can be achieved by installing the module on the Puppet master and changing the `storeconfigs_backend` setting to `puppetdb`.
+This can be achieved by installing the `puppetdb-terminus` package on the Puppet master, and changing the `storeconfigs_backend` setting to `puppetdb` (you'll also need to set `storeconfigs` to `true` if it is not already).

 The location of the server can be specified using the `$confdir/puppetdb.conf` file.
 The basic format of this file is:

     [main]
     server = puppetdb.example.com